InterPSS-Project/ipss-plugin/ipss.plugin.multiNet/README.md

 # InterPSS Multi-network Module

 This module (together with ipss.plugin.3phase) is maintained by Qiuhua Huang.
+The distribution system related modeling and algorithms are developed under ipss.plugin.3phase project.
 Should you have any issue with the codes, please create a new issue or refer to existing issues on github.
 For other questions such as contributing to the code base or collaboration, please send email to: Qiuhua dot Huang at ASU dot edu.

 ## 1. Overview

 Main ideas behind the implementation:

-- **Subnetwork**: InterPSS supports multiple networks in one simulation model
+- **Multiple (Sub)networks** : InterPSS supports multiple subnetworks in one simulation model
 - **Master-slave splitting** :  A large integrated T&D system is split into transmission (as master) and (several to many) distribution systems (as slaves)for power flow  co-simulation.
 The resulted subnetworks are also used for T&D dynamic co-simulation where the power flow results are used for initializing dynamic simulation.
-- **Multi-Area Thevenin Equivalent (MATE)**:  For T&D dynamic co-simulation, Thevenin Equivalents  for each subnetwork are calculated and shared for calculating the boundary conditions (current flows among the subnetwork boundaris).
-Details can be found in the paper [Integrated transmission and distribution system power flow and dynamic simulation using mixed three-sequence/three-phase modeling](<https://ieeexplore.ieee.org/abstract/document/7782366>).
+- **Multi-Area Thevenin Equivalent (MATE)**:  For T&D dynamic co-simulation, Thevenin Equivalents  for each subnetwork are calculated and shared for calculating the boundary conditions (current flows among the subnetwork boundaries).
+Details of the approach can be found in the following paper:
+  - M. A. Tomim, J. Mart´ı, and L. Wang, “Parallel solution of large power system networks using the multi-Area Thevenin equivalents (MATE) algorithm,” Int.
+J. Electr.
+Power Energy Syst., vol. 31, no. 9, pp. 497–503,2009.
+  - The functions in this class are corresponding to key steps of implementing the MATE approach.
+Notations are based on the paper above.
+  - Details of its usage for T&D dynamic co-simulation can be found in the paper [Integrated transmission and distribution system power flow and dynamic simulation using mixed three-sequence/three-phase modeling](<https://ieeexplore.ieee.org/abstract/document/7782366>).
 We will refer to it as the *TDCoSim* paper hereafter.
 ## 2. Power flow

 - **TDMultiNetPowerflowAlgorithm.java**